EduardoMVAz/pycube-projection/README.md

 * João Lucas de Moraes Barros Cadorniga [JoaoLucasMBC](https://github.com/JoaoLucasMBC)
 * Eduardo Mendes Vaz [EduardoMVaz](https://github.com/EduardoMVAz)

-This repository is a Linear Algebra based project with which we learned to translate 3D environments and images to a 2D plane.
+This repository is a Linear Algebra based project to perform projections of 3D objects and images to a 2D environment.

 ---